henki-robotics/robotics_essentials_ros2/2-slam_and_navigation_demo/README.md

     ```commandline
     ros2 launch andino_gz slam_toolbox_online_async.launch.py
     ```
 1. In RViz, subscribe to /map topic to view the map that is being built.
-Remember to also change the Fixed Frame to "map" from Global Options!

     <img src="images/subscribe_to_map_topic.png" alt="Subscribe to map topic" width="600">